cerebis/bin3C/README.md

 pipenv install
 ```

 To invoke bin3C using the Pipenv environment, things are slightly different.
-First, we launch a shell which will be preconfigured by Pipenv, then we can confidentally invoke bin3C directly.
+First, we launch a shell which will be preconfigured by Pipenv, then we can confidently invoke bin3C directly.

 ```bash
 pipenv shell